 COPPERSTONE Event Production & Creative Agency launched its first annual SA Bachelor & Bachelorette of the Year in 2011.
-The competition was started to find South Africa’s most eligible bachelor or bachelorette, someone who encompasses brains, beauty, entrepreneurship and the spirit of Ubuntu – a competition where individuals who want to bring about change can make a difference and create awareness through charity or community work.
+The competition was started to find South Africa’s most eligible bachelor or bachelorette, someone who encompasses brains, beauty, entrepreneurship and the spirit of Ubuntu – a competition where single individuals who want to bring about change can make a difference and create awareness through charity or community work.

-During the past 7 years the SA Bachelor & Bachelorette competition has raised awareness, products and services and funds in excess of R750 000 for various charities.
+During the past 7 years the SA Bachelor & Bachelorette competition has raised awareness, products and services and funds in excess of R800 000 for various charities.
 NGO’s supported thus far include: Jacaranda and Louis Botha Children’s Homes, Berg-en-Dal, Foodbank SA, Amadea Safe house, Cansa and their TLC Homes and CHOC.

 We are extremely proud of what we have accomplished with the competition since 2011.
 Thousands of entries, hundreds of finalists, more than 20 judges, more than 150 charity events, hundreds of media publications, television coverage, live-streaming at our Gala events and 12 winners later, it was time for a change.
 Business today is characterised by relentless change.
 To stay competitive, companies must continually grow and evolve in order to stay relevant, innovative, and fresh.
 We define growth as an increase in the scope of activities and/or renewal of capabilities.
 The biggest reason for the competition evolving is to remain a competition unique in South Africa.

-For us it has always been important that finalists are presentable, well-spoken, take care of themselves, hard-working and reflect the spirit of Ubuntu- people who believe in giving back and who want to change the world one child at a time.
+For us it has always been important that finalists are presentable, well-spoken, take care of themselves, hard-working and reflect the spirit of Ubuntu- people who believe in giving back and who want to change the world one person at a time.
 We believe in bringing about change, one person at a time.
 If you wait until you can do everything for everybody instead of doing something for somebody, you’ll end up doing nothing for nobody.

 Entries for 2018 will open in March next year.
 Join our social media pages to stay updated.